Mike Simpson: Jim Jordan speaker nomination

-Idaho federal judgeships
+Judgeships

+Simpson has pushed to divide the United States Court of Appeals for the Ninth Circuit, sponsoring bills to that effect in 2007, 2011, 2017, and 2021.
+None of these bills were successful.

 In 2010, Simpson joined congressman Walt Minnick in his effort to secure a third federal judge for Idaho.
 Simpson said, "The caseload of the Idaho District Court has increased significantly in recent decades resulting in Idaho's district judges carrying a disproportionate share of cases in relation to their colleagues in other states."

 As of May 2024, Idaho still has two federal judgeships.

+2020 election

+In December 2020, Simpson was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
+The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

+In January 2021, Simpson voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

+On May 19, 2021, Simpson was one of 35 Republicans to join all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the attack of the U.S. Capitol.

 Health care

 Simpson has committed to repealing the Affordable Care Act (also known as Obamacare), questioning its constitutionality and effectiveness.

-He was close and loyal to Speaker John Boehner.
+In 2014, Simpson was an original co-sponsor of the Newborn Screening Saves Lives Reauthorization Act of 2013 (H.R.
+1281; 113th Congress), a bill that would amend the Public Health Service Act to reauthorize grant programs and other initiatives to promote expanded screening of newborns and children for heritable disorders.

+In 2017, Simpson voted for and presided over the vote on the American Health Care Act of 2017.

 Tax reform

 Simpson supports tax reform.
 When asked about the Grover Norquist pledge to oppose any net increase in taxes, Simpson said, "Well, first, the pledge: I signed that in 1998 when I first ran.
 I didn't know I was signing a marriage agreement that would last forever."

+Simpson voted for the Tax Cuts and Jobs Act of 2017.
+After passing the bill, he said he spoke to Idaho farmers, ranchers and businesses who called for a simplified tax code and reform.
+He said the bill would "create economic growth in the United States by unleashing American small businesses and unburdening middle-class families so they can make better financial decisions with their own money."

 Climate change

 In a 2019 conference in Boise, Simpson said: "climate change is a reality.
 It’s not hard to figure out.
 Go look at your thermometer."
 In his speech, he tied climate change to the viability of salmon in Idaho lakes and rivers.